Updated as of 8/5/19

 Apptega provides automated alerting, task workflows, and detailed reporting capabilities that simplify collaboration across IT, Security, Audit, and Executive teams.
 Ultimately, having a central platform to manage security compliance, communication between stakeholders, and serve as a system of record for the security program will mitigate risk and decrease the time to complete assessments and drive financial benefits through reduced audit costs and increased efficiencies..

-To find out more, schedule a demo.
+To find out more, schedule a demo today.